I recall the very first day of self-employment.

 Luckily I survived, but not everyone I’ve met who are started on this path gets through the first six months.
 Those tentative months are tougher than expected and not for the feint of heart.

 So how did I get through?
 Or, more importantly, how can you get through those first six months?

-I’ll let you in on some of my secrets…
+I’ll let you in on some of my business survival secrets…

 I unashamedly told everyone what I was doing now

 After my initial mind-blank on day one… I quickly grasped the concept that I needed to have clients to make money.